 Stained Glass Windows

-Photos of our Stained Glass Windows and a Brief Description of their Meaning
+Photos of our Stained Glass Windows and a Brief Description of Their Meaning

-“As Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, that whoever believes in him may have eternal life.”
+“As Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, that whoever believes in Him may have eternal life.”
 (John 3:14-15)

 One of the great Old Testament foreshadowings of Christ is found in Numbers 21, when the disobedient Israelites are plagued by venomous snakes.
 God instructs Moses to make a serpent from bronze and place it on a pole.
 God tells Moses to tell the people that any who are bitten may look to the bronze snake and be healed and live.
 This points forward to Christ, who on the cross became sin for us to suffer the punishment we deserve for our sins.
 As we look to Christ and to His cross, we too shall live.